koushik-elite/simple-story-narrator/README.md

-# simple-story-narrator
+# Simple Story Narrator

-**simple-story-narrator** is a Python tool that generates narrated scenes and character-driven conversations for stories, using Large Language Models (LLMs).
+**Simple story narrator** is a Python tool that generates narrated scenes and character-driven conversations for stories, using Large Language Models (LLMs).
 You provide a YAML file describing the story context, characters, and scenes; the system outputs a structured YAML file with scene narrations and multi-round, in-character conversations.

 ## Features